Top Behavioral Interview Questions on Proactivity, Teamwork, Leadership, and More

 Proactivity

-Speaking of people who would instead find wild solutions rather than waiting passively for someone else to bring it to them, proactivity describes people who self-initiated actions that attempted to solve an existing or upcoming problem.
+Speaking of people who would instead find wild solutions rather than wait passively for someone else to bring them to them, proactivity describes people who self-initiate actions; asking proactive interview questions helps identify candidates with this trait.
 Thinking and acting in advance is more a personality trait and a behavioral pattern rather than a skill.
 Nevertheless, since we do talk about behavioral interview questions, here are some of them:

 1. Describe a situation when a colleague of yours left the company without finishing some tasks.
 What did you do?